 - Combine theory and gym based practical training.

-- Be accredited by the fitness industry such as through REPs and CIMSPA recognition.
+- Be accredited by the fitness industry through CIMSPA recognition.

 - Provide training in anatomy and physiology, client screening and programme design, how to instruct personal training as well as nutrition for Fitness Professionals.

 These are important quality benchmarks of the standard of your qualification and will enable you to join a relevant industry body when you start working in the fitness industry.